Moe, Victoria: Development

 Moe Railway Precinct Revitalisation Project: A clock tower was constructed in 2012 incorporating two bronze clocks that chime on the hour.
 The clocks were manufactured in Moe by local clockmaker Alan Cox.
 Electricity supply lines on George Street (one of Moe's main streets that intersects with Moore Street from Saviges Road to Anzac Road) have recently been placed underground at a cost of over $2 million.
-The undergrounding included the installation of new street lighting and two 66KV distribution boxes which will be used to place the remaining supply lines in the CBD underground in the future.
+The undergrounding included the installation of new street lighting and two 66 kV distribution boxes which will be used to place the remaining supply lines in the CBD underground in the future.

 Moe has three large urban housing developments.

 Mitchell Grove (off Mitchells Road) is a two-kilometre walk west of the CBD of Moe and has two residential housing stages (Mitchell Grove Stage 1 & Mitchell Views) next to a newly completed artificial wetland.
 The first entrance street to the new development has been named Discovery Boulevarde.
 Mitchell Grove development is likely to exceed 1,000 residences.

 Monash Views is a 221-lot development in final implementation off Monash Road and Coach road in the suburb of Newborough approximately five kilometres from the Moe CBD.
 The development plan includes a partial redevelopment of the Yallourn Golf Club which borders the estate to the north by Ogilvy-Clayton.
 The final size of Monash Views development through to Haunted Hills Road may exceed 1,000 residences.

 Another large-scale development is in final planning stage near Lake Narracan, a few kilometres from the Moe CBD.
 The development will be bordered by Thompsons Road, Moe Golf Club, Hayes Road and the south shore of Lake Narracan—then extending to Becks Bridge Road to the west.
 The first developed section is in an area planned to have around 1,000 homes—of a total of approximately 4,000.